Connect with us

 Shai Nitura: MVP is just the start as Adamson eyes bigger dreams

-For Shaina Nitura, the UAAP Season 88 Collegiate Women’s Volleyball MVP award is not a finishing line—it is a preview of what Adamson University can still become.
+For Shaina Nitura, the UAAP Season 88 Collegiate Women’s Volleyball MVP award isn’t a finishing line but instead a preview of what Adamson University can still become.

 For her, the awards are not an endpoint, but evidence that Adamson is steadily moving toward something bigger: a genuine shot at its first UAAP women’s volleyball championship.

-Having led the Lady Falcons to their first Final Four appearance since Season 85 (2023), Nitura views the MVP trophy less as validation of what has been achieved and more as a reminder of what remains within reach.
+Having led the Lady Falcons to their first Final Four appearance since Season 85 (2023), Nitura views the MVP trophy as a reminder of what remains within reach.

 “Actually, these awards only mean na capable kami makapasok ng Finals kasi meron kaming Fhei at meron kaming other players na pwede mag-push through it sa upcoming seasons na meron kami with the team,” the 21-year-old outside hitter said after receiving the Season 88 MVP and Best Outside Hitter plum before Game 2 of the Finals Saturday afternoon at the SM Mall of Asia Arena in Pasay.

-“Again, grateful na binigay ni God ito sa akin, and again, I am gonna be happy and grateful, pero hindi naman doon titigil yung career ko, yung career namin, and yung pagpu-push namin to get into the Finals,” she added.
+“Again, grateful na binigay ni God ito sa akin, and again, I am gonna be happy and grateful.
+Pero hindi naman doon titigil yung career ko, yung career namin, and yung pagpu-push namin to get into the Finals.”

 UAAP-88-WVB-F4-AdU-vs.-UST-Shai-Nitura-00760 Shai Nitura: MVP is just the start as Adamson eyes bigger dreams AdU News UAAP Volleyball - philippine sports news